d6lts/htmLawed/readme.txt

 The htmLawed filter allows use of custom functions during htmLawed filtering.
 If you want use of such functions, besides setting appropriate values for Config., you will need to have the functions accessible by htmLawed.
 One option is to have a custom PHP file with the functions included by Drupal by adding a "require_once" call in the Drupal "settings.php" file within the Drupal "sites" folder.

 It is important to understand the security implications of the htmLawed settings in use and the limitations of htmLawed.
-To keep the htmLawed script included with the module updated, replace the "htmLawed.php" and "htmLawed_README.htm" files inside the "htmLawed" sub-folder of the module folder with newer versions downloaded from the htmLawed website at http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/.

 *Module development and maintainance*